kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 The purpose of `installation/scripts/minikube.sh` is to configure and start Minikube.
 The script also checks if your development environment is cofigured to handle the Kyma installation.
 This includes checking Minikube and kubectl versions.
 If Minikube is already initialized, the system prompts you to agree to remove the previous Minikube cluster.
 The script exits if you don't want to restart your cluster.

-Minikube is configured to disable the default nginx ingress controller.
+Minikube is configured to disable the default Nginx Ingress Controller.

 >**NOTE:** For the complete list of parameters passed to the `minikube start` command, refer to the `installation/scripts/minikube.sh` script.